shadow855/shadow-weather-application/README.md

 Just pull the repository with git and open the code on VS Code and run the code with `npm start`.

-## In case of some error (May be some installed packages won't work, so you need to reinstall them)
+## In case of some error (May be some installed packages won't work, so you need to reinstall them).
 1. For Chakra UI-> npm i @chakra-ui/react @emotion/react @emotion/styled framer-motion
 2. For Chakra Icons-> npm i @chakra-ui/icons
 3. For axios-> npm i axios